 - Trying a soothing pre-bedtime routine, such as bathing or reading

-Managing an elderly person’s sleeping pattern takes time and a certain level of expertise.
+Managing an older person’s sleeping pattern takes time and a certain level of expertise.
 The Good Care Group can help guide the process for your loved-one, using specialist techniques and extensive experience to make beneficial, safe and healthy decisions that will help regulate the person’s sleep routine.

 By ensuring a good and regular day time routine, an active lifestyle, as well as employing the expertise of a nutritionist, the Good Care Group can aid your loved one’s sleep pattern and improve their quality of life.